-2.1 Background
+2.1.
+Background

 Telecommunication markets consist of various elements and layers which create in an open economy a complex setting for the regulator; telecommunications markets - narrowly defined - are closely linked with dynamic services markets, in particular the internet market.
-Both falling prices of international telecommunications and a faster internet (read: broadband help stimulate international trade. regards access) to As FREUND/WEINHOLD (2002) have shown in their empirical analysis that increasing internet density contributes to growing trade.
+Both falling prices of international telecommunications and a faster internet (read: broadband access) can help to stimulate international trade.
+As regards the internet FREUND/WEINHOLD (2002) have shown in their empirical analysis that increasing internet density contributes to growing trade.
 WELFENS/JUNGMITTAG (2002) have shown, in the case of the EU, that trade in goods and services in the EU is positively influenced by the intensity of international telecommunications.